NethServer/ns8-webtop/README.md

 ### Manual Configuration Steps

 Follow these steps to manually configure and use the phonebook synchronization:
-1. Set the environment variables for the phonebook database connection.
+1. Set the environment variables for the phonebook database connection in the file `phonebook.env` located in the module state directory:
   - **`PHONEBOOK_DB_HOST`**: The hostname or IP address of the phonebook database, formatted as `host:port`.
   - **`PHONEBOOK_DB_PASSWORD`**: The password for the phonebook database user.